poojan010/Rn_BoilerPlate/README.md

-# Rn_BoilerPlate
+# Rn_Template
-This Repo is boilerplate for React Native Project
+This Repo is template for React Native Project